-Daphne is a registered yoga therapist, movement educator, bodyworker, and a specialist in somatic therapy.
-A self-professed geek in understanding the principles underlying the human movement and the nervous system, Daphne applies principles of kinesiology and yoga philosophy in her work to cultivate sensory awareness, rehabilitate injury, and embody the adage of a mind-body connection, to enhance well-being and create more optimal patterns to move through life.
-She creates holistic therapeutic training and mentorship programs for individuals, movement educators and healthcare professionals.
+Daphne is a registered yoga therapist, movement educator, bodyworker, and specialist in somatic therapy.
+A self-professed geek in understanding the principles underlying human movement and the nervous system, Daphne applies principles of kinesiology and yoga philosophy in her work to cultivate sensory awareness, rehabilitate injury, and embody the adage of a mind-body connection, to to fully experience life through our somatic intelligence.
+She creates holistic therapeutic trainings and mentorship programs for individuals, movement educators and healthcare professionals.

 Daphne’s journey with yoga first started as a sanctuary away from the hectic corporate life back in year 2000.
 During the Global Financial Crisis in 2008, she traded in her business suit for a leap of faith into the unknown.
 She found herself immersed in wanderlust, a luxury she couldn't afford in her younger years.
 She uncovered the depth of Yoga as a practice, a lifestyle, a means of sharing her passion with others, and most importantly a lifelong study in the art of living.
 Daphne's knowledge is grounded in Eastern philosophies as well as biomechanics, functional anatomy neuroscience and physiology.